keeganridgley107/guild_msg_app/README.md

 ## How to connect

-to connect as a client and begin chatting open any browser and navigate to `localhost:5000`
+The easiest way to demo the app is to open two seperate browser windows side-by-side and navigate both of them to `localhost:5000`

 ### Goal: